 Aquatic Supervisory Manual / On-Site Log Book.
 Arch Pools shall maintain an on-site log that shall include the following:

-A description of lifeguard responsibilities
+A description of lifeguard and checker responsibilities

 Copies of lifeguard and CPO certifications

 Premises diagram

 Emergency Response Plan.
 Arch Pools shall provide Client with a written emergency response plan that will prepare the Premises for evacuation, equipment shutdown, and inclement weather.
 The plan shall include emergency contact numbers for local first responders based on the requirements of the emergency.